FACEBOOK BLUESKY INSTAGRAM YOUTUBE PINTEREST PATREON

 In its later years, when the immense popularity of the Amiga was waning, it became a place for smaller studios from around the world to stand out by either creating a game in a familiar genre or experimenting with it.
 Either way, you can guarantee that the few Amiga magazines that were still around would dedicate at least a few pages to it for their declining readership.
 Perhaps because of this, it also became very difficult to find a publisher.
 That was the case for Hellpigs, later renamed to Codename Hellsquad, which began life in 1995 by the almost one-man Croatian development team at Classica Entertainment.

 Originally envisioned to be a two-disc epic with full voicework and animations galore, the project was ultimately cancelled when the game's creator Damir Petković decided to pivot his career to commercial advertising.
 His initial publisher Vulcan, who had high ambitions for the game, would ditch the Amiga for the PC in 1999 before going defunct five years later.
-All was not lost, as a man named Thomas C. Cvijanović and his company Digital Dreams Entertainment.
-With only one highly-regarded game under his belt (or at least highly regarded in the Amiga community), he swooped in and negotiated the rights to tidy up the almost-complete game code and release it in a less ambitious form in the year 2000.
+All was not lost, as in comes a man named Thomas C. Cvijanović with his company Digital Dreams Entertainment to save the day.
+With only one highly-regarded game under his belt (or at least highly regarded in the Amiga community), he swooped in and negotiated the rights to tidy up the almost-complete game code and release it in a less ambitious single-CD form in the year 2000.

 Gunfights are mostly wars of attrition with some choice insults thrown in (left).